Updated: 9 February 2022

 Support for well‑being and research productivity

 We know undertaking research can be stressful, let alone the added stressor of a global pandemic.
-The impact of lockdown and level system will have ongoing implications for many students.

 Self-care and leisure activities to support your well‑being and productivity are important right now.
 Regular breaks and exercise are encouraged.